BDevop/langchain_sql/README.md

 # Artificial Intelligence SQL Interface
+A ficticious internal company database that employees can query via natural language.

 # Startup
-1. Clone the repository by running `git clone
+1. Clone the repository by running `git clone https://github.com/delfortrie/langchain_sql.git`
-2. I recommend setting up a virtual environment for this project (optional).
+2. I recommend setting up a virtual environment for this project ( step 3 & 4 )
-a.
-Run `python3 -m venv environment_name` in the root directory of the project.
+3. Run `python3 -m venv environment_name` in the root directory of the project
-b.
-Activate the virtual environment by running `source path/to/environment_name/bin/activate` .
-(Linux & Mac)
+4. Activate the virtual environment in Linux or Mac by running `source path/to/environment_name/bin/activate`
-3. Install the project dependencies by running `pip install -r path/to/requirements.txt` .
+5. Install the project dependencies by running `pip install -r path/to/requirements.txt`
-4. Open the .environment file and add your OpenAI API key to the `OPEN_API_KEY` variable.
+6. Open the .environment file and add your OpenAI API key to the `OPEN_API_KEY` variable
-5. Rename the .environment file to .env
+7. Rename the `.environment` file to `.env`
-6. Run the application by running `streamlit app.py`
+8. Run the application with `streamlit run app.py` in the terminal

 ## Notes
-a.
-You can obtain your API key by signing up for an account at https://openai.com/
+- You can obtain your API key by signing up for an account at https://openai.com/.
-b.
-I recommend placing a soft and hard limit on your billing, requests are not "cheap".
+-  I recommend placing a soft and hard limit on your billing, requests are not "cheap".

 # Future Features
-I plan on maintaining this repository and adding utilities to this program.

-1. Upload a document on the fly (held in memory) and make requests on said document.
+1. Upload a document on the fly ( held in memory ) and make requests on said document.
-    a.
-These might include: PDF, CSV, JSON, etc.
+- These might include: PDF, CSV, JSON, etc.
 2. Input a URL and make requests about the link provided ( news article, blog, etc. )